anoadragon453/qubes-file-trust/doc/documentation.md

 `python3-pyxattr` is required for manipulating extended attribute values

-`python2-pyxattr` is required for installing (since setuptools uses python2?)

 `gvfs-bin` is required for custom emblem support in Nautilus

 `libffi-dev` for setuptools related install functions(?)